JolantaSk/CurrencyApp/README.md

 # App choices

 ##Frontend:
-**AngularJS** framework chosen for easy data retrieving, keeping structure of javascript files, future sctipts reusability and easier data visualization in the DOM
+**AngularJS** framework chosen for easy data retrieving, keeping structure of javascript files, future sctipts reusability and easier data visualization in the DOM.
-**jQuery** chosen for the datepicker and some common functionality
+**jQuery** chosen for the datepicker and some common functionality.
-**bootstrap** chosen for easier app styling
+**bootstrap** chosen for easier app styling.

 ##Backend:
 **.NET 4.5** framework is used for ability to access webApi.